Sooperfish/Fiji-glTFsplitter/README.md

 * Simply drag and drop the .ijm file into ImageJ/FIJI.
 * Click "Run".
 * When the dialog window pops up, select the folder where you put all your images as the target directory.
 * Then you are done!
-Check the spliited single channel images in different folders that are just automatically created!
+Check the splitted single channel images in different folders that are just automatically created!